mfatihy70/YildizApp/README.md

 ## Database Configuration

-By default, the application is configured to connect to a PostgreSQL database with the following settings:
+By default, the application is configured to connect to a cloud PostgreSQL database.

-- Database Name: `YildizDB`
-- Username: `postgres`
-- Password: `admin`

-When sending the first order, the app automatically creates a table named `orders` with the required constraints.

 ## Features